 Common law proceedings are a claim in court against a former employer, an occupier of a building in which exposure to asbestos occurred, or against a manufacturer or supplier of asbestos products.
 In New South Wales, common law claims are brought in a specialist Court, the Dust Diseases Tribunal of New South Wales.
 This Court was established in 1989 and has specialist judges and rules of evidence to allow claims to run quickly.
 Since 2005 claims in the Dust Diseases Tribunal have been subject to the Claims Resolution Procedure which requires compulsory mediation before a matter can come before the court.
 Most cases settle at mediation without ever reaching court.
 Claims in the Dust Diseases Tribunal are run on an expedited basis and normally taking three to six months to complete.

 A person suffering from mesothelioma who is not working at the time of their diagnosis will generally receive damages in the range of $350,000.00 – $400,000.00 after costs plus the cost of future medical expenses if they are not covered by the DDA.
 Medical expenses will normally be in the range of $50,000.00 – $150,000.00.
-Claims can be made for new treatments such as Avastin and Keytruda (immunotherapy).
+Claims can be made for new immunotherapy treatments.
 A Court will award costs of reasonable medical expenses.
 If evidence is put before the court that such treatment has been prescribed or is likely to be prescribed by your treating oncologist, then this test would be satisfied.

 It is important that a claim is filed in your lifetime.
 If you die before your claim is finalised, then your estate can continue your claim at full value provided proceedings were commenced in your lifetime.